quisquous/cactbot/docs/CactbotCustomization.md

 });
 ```

-This edit also replaced the `tts` section and removed other languages other than English.
+This edit also removed languages other than English.

 ### Example 2: making provoke work for all jobs